 A variation in demand also means setting prices through competition rather than allowing one buyer to set their own price.
 If every impression you sell is through a single network then that network is choosing what price to pay for each impression.
 Header Bidding puts multiple networks and SSPs in competition with one another and to win the impression they need to pay more than their competitors for your inventory.

-What are the disadvantages of Header Bidding?
+What are the disadvantages of Header Bidding for publishers?

 Header Bidding does require an additional script to run on the page, which can increase load time.
 Adding too many bidders or adding bidders who are habitually slow in returning a bid can result in slow ads or even a slow page.
 Header Bidding does not have to damage the user experience, so long as it is executed well.
 It is important to monitor user experience metrics such as visit depth, frequency and engagement when rolling out any significant changes.